cyberark/conjur/ROTATORS.md

 The rotator itself is simply a class with:

-1. A initializer that has zero _required_ arguments.
+1. An initializer that has zero _required_ arguments.
 2. A `rotate(facade)` method

 The `rotate(facade)` method will be called whenever a variable's ttl has expired.